Lester Young: Struggle and revival

 From around 1951, Young's level of playing declined more precipitously as his drinking increased.
 His playing showed reliance on a small number of clichéd phrases and reduced creativity and originality, despite his claims that he did not want to be a "repeater pencil" (Young coined this phrase to describe the act of repeating one's own past ideas).
 Young's playing and health went into a crisis, culminating in a November 1955 hospital admission following a nervous breakdown.

 He emerged from this treatment improved.
 In January 1956, he recorded two Granz-produced sessions including a reunion with pianist Teddy Wilson, trumpet player Roy Eldridge, trombonist Vic Dickenson, bassist Gene Ramey, and drummer Jo Jones – which were issued as The Jazz Giants '56 and Pres and Teddy albums.
-1956 was a relatively good year for Lester Young, including a tour of Europe with Miles Davis and the Modern Jazz Quartet and a successful residency at Olivia Davis' Patio Lounge in Washington, DC, with the Bill Potts Trio.
-Live recording of Young and Potts in Washington were issued later.
+1956 was a relatively good year for Lester Young, including a tour of Europe with Miles Davis and the Modern Jazz Quartet and a successful residency at Olivia Davis' Patio Lounge in Washington, D.C., with the Bill Potts Trio.
+Live recordings of Young and Potts in Washington were issued later.

-Throughout the 1940s and 50s, Young occasionally played as a featured guest with the Count Basie Orchestra.
+Throughout the 1940s and 1950s, Young occasionally played as a featured guest with the Count Basie Orchestra.
 The best-known of these appearances is the July 1957 performance at the Newport Jazz Festival, with a line-up including many of his 1940s colleagues: Jo Jones, Roy Eldridge, Illinois Jacquet and Jimmy Rushing.
 In 1952 he was featured on Lester Young with the Oscar Peterson Trio, released in 1954 on Norgran.
 In 1956, he recorded two LPs with his 1930s collaborators Teddy Wilson and Jo Jones.
-Allmusic's Scott Yanow, reviewing one of the albums, Pres and Teddy, commented:
+AllMusic's Scott Yanow, reviewing one of the albums, Pres and Teddy, commented: